 \subsection{Generators and relations}

 Let $R$ be a subset of $M\times M$.
 The $\Mod{\bN}$-equivalence relation $E$ generated by $R$ is the minimal $\Mod{\bN}$-equivalence relation on $M$ containing $R$.
 It exists because any intersection of submodules is a submodule and any intersection of equivalence relations is an equivalence relation.
-It can be constructed explicitly by taking the transitive closure of the (linear) symmetric closure of the reflexive closure of the sub-$\bN$-module $M\times M$ generated by $R$.
-Note the contrast with the category of modules over a ring, where taking the transitive closure is unnecessary.
-This gives the theory a dynamical feel that is absent from usual module theory.
+It can be constructed explicitly by taking the transitive closure of the sub-$\bN$-module of $M\times M$ generated by $R$, the transpose of $R$, and the diagonal.
+Note the contrast with the theory of modules over a ring, where taking the transitive closure is unnecessary.
+This gives the theory of modules over $\bN$ a dynamical feel which is absent when over a ring.

 We can construct $\bN$-modules in terms of generators and relations by combining this with free construction above.
 Clearly, much of this works in much more general categories, especially categories of algebras, as defined below.
 We will use such generalizations without comment.
 In the present case and others, we will often write $M/(\dots,m_i=n_i,\dots)$ for $M/E$ if $R=\{\dots,(m_i,n_i),\dots\}$.